 Other than creating a crispy layer, roasting adds a smoky flavor.
 You can also adjust the roasting time to achieve a dark brown coat.

-Transfer the partially grilled chicken to a baking dish and then finish off the cooking in an oven.
+Transfer the partially grilled chicken to a baking dish and finish the cooking in an oven.

-Pro tip: At 165°F, the meat is safe and savory for eating; it is not tough or undercooked.
-Increasing the past temperature to 170°F dries and hardens the meat, and serving it before the temperature reaches the 165°F mark renders it susceptible to meat-borne diseases.
+Pro tip: At 165°F, the meat is safe and savory; it is not challenging or undercooked.
+Increasing the past temperature to 170°F dries and hardens the beef, and serving it before it reaches the 165°F mark renders it susceptible to meat-borne diseases.

 Check out more information on optimum cooking temperature here.

 Step 5: Let The Meat Rest For A While